 "Most nuclear test sites are underground, even the ones in North Korea.
 As a culture, we really don't have a good image of what that is.
 As a painter, when something so important has no visualization in the cultural imagination, that's where I feel like I can step in and bring something to the table." -Eric LoPresti

 Video by Reuters 1/26/2018

 LoPresti earned a BA in Cognitive Science from the University of Rochester and an MFA from the Maryland Institute College of Art.
-Past awards include the Faber Birren Foundation Award, the Walentas/Two Trees Studio Grant and the Miami Young Painters Award.
-Recent solo exhibitions include Blooms at Elizabeth Houston Gallery (New York); Blueprint Paintings at the University of Rochester; and No Blue Skies at Kunsthalle Galapagos (New York).
+Past awards include the Faber Birren Foundation Award, the Walentas/Two Trees Studio Grant, and the Miami Young Painters Award.
+Recent solo exhibitions include Superbloom at New Mexico State University; Blooms at Elizabeth Houston Gallery (New York); Blueprint Paintings at the University of Rochester; and No Blue Skies at Kunsthalle Galapagos (New York).
 His solo exhibition Test Site was exhibited at the Smithsonian Institution’s National Atomic Test Museum (Las Vegas).
-Current group shows include Plural at the University of Nevada Las Vegas and Site at Youngstown State University.
-In the fall of 2018, LoPresti will open Superbloom, a large solo exhibition at New Mexico State University.
-LoPresti’s artwork has been cited in numerous publications, including Artforum, The New York Times and Art in America.
+Recent group shows include Plural at the University of Nevada Las Vegas and Site at Youngstown State University.

 LoPresti has been interviewed on international video by Reuters and the Washington Post, and his work has received mentions in The New York Times, Art in America, Artforum, NY Arts, ArtLog, Nature, The Denver Post, The Seattle Times, Vegas Seven Magazine, and the Village Voice.